Well, it looks like Governor Nixon has ordered the National Guard to scram.

 It's a real pleasure to talk to you.

-Hey, uh at President Obama's news conference the other day, James Foley's uh on James Foley, he said, no just God would stand for what they did yesterday.
+Hey, at President Obama's news conference the other day, James Foley's on James Foley, he said, No just God would stand for what they did yesterday.

-Because if somewhere here, I don't think I printed out his whole his whole statement.
+Now, darn it, let me get to that stack because somewhere here, I don't think I printed out his whole statement.

 I've got a couple of stories of people objecting to certain things he said.